alfs18/ramverk1-projekt/README.md

 `rsync -av vendor/alfs18/ramverk1-projekt/content/block/picture.md ./content/block`

-This will add the css-file mine4.css and some images in the img-folder:
+The following line will add the css-file mine4.css and some images in the img-folder.

 `rsync -av vendor/alfs18/ramverk1-projekt/htdocs ./`